 5. Clean leather according to manufacturer’s instructions.
 Generally it’s advisable to wipe off surface dirt from smooth leather with a soft brush or dry rag, and then go over with a lightly dampened cloth.
 Use a purpose-built brush for suede and nubuck finishes.

 6. Resole (you can DIY with the tread from a discarded tire for super strength!) or re-heel as necessary – cheaper and more eco-friendly than buying a whole new pair.

 7. Donate shoes that longer fit your feet or your fashion sense.
 Should you be unable to find a local charity that will accept them, try an international aid organization like Soles4Souls, Hope Runs, or Shoe4Africa.
 Footwear should be in reasonable shape, clean, and without holes.
 And if you have a pair of unused insoles to go with the shoes, your donation will be even more helpful.

 8. Turn an old shoe or two into a whimsical, trendy planter that might pay tribute to disco-era glitz or offer the contrast of an old army boot.
 Make sure there is adequate drainage … or use your footwear as cache-pots or vases.

 9. Fill still-handsome closed shoes or cowboy boots with sand to convert to easy, instant doorstops or quirky bookends.

 10. Use flip flops as the basis for a “salute to summer” door wreath.

 12. Shoes that are truly on their last legs (pun intended!) may be recycled for their materials.
-Nike runs a Reuse-a-Shoe recycling program; drop off up to 10 pairs at their stores.
-The Innovative Manufacturing and Construction Research Centre at England’s Loughborough University is researching new recycling processes that will make salvaging old shoes even more feasible in the future.
+Nike runs a Reuse-a-Shoe recycling program; drop off up to 10 pairs of old athletic shoes at selected stores.

 Laura Firszt writes for networx.com.